99 Alternatives

 • If you do not pay, they will not contact you.

 • They will ask you to pay for related costs like travel or administration or other fees if you pay.
-For example, they tell the money is with the court and can be recovered by paying a small fee.
+For example, they say the money is with the court and can be recovered by paying a small fee.

 • Sometimes, they tell you they will get all the fees back once the case is resolved.
 They seek details about the bank account to send money into it, only to extract extra funds.